-The message of the particular blast search here is that it is so easy to predict the same PAX6 transcripts as you discovered in MapViewer, just with a simple blast search.
+The message of the particular blast search here is that it is so easy to predict the same PAX6 transcripts as you discovered with the Genome Data Viewer, just with a simple blast search.
 That is, you can look things up, or work most of it out for yourself.

-4 If you have any non-default settings, they should be highlighted in yellow.
+4If you have any non-default settings, they should be highlighted in yellow.Basic Bioinformatics - A Practical User Introduction4 of 30

-If you hover over the graphical hits, their origin will be displayed above the graphic5.
+If you hover over the graphical hits, their origin will be displayed above the graphic.